-Audley’s Point is located on the northeast coast of Ireland, on the western shore at the head of Strangford Lough’s ‘Narrows’, which leads into the magnificent sailing area and marine nature reserve that is Strangford Lough.
-It is a lunch-stop anchorage whilst maintaining an anchor watch, in a location that is a favourite for local boats to observe club races.
+Audley Roads is located on the northeast coast of Ireland, on the western shore and at the head of The Narrows that lead to Strangford Lough.
+It is a lunch-stop anchorage where it is advisable to maintain an anchor watch, in a secluded natural location.

 Keyfacts for Audley’s Point